orhun/linuxwave/README.md

 The default value is `output.wav`.

+## Related Projects

+- [linuxwavegui](https://github.com/Arcmyx/linuxwavegui) – A graphical interface for linuxwave with tempo shifting, pitch control, flawed (but still cool-sounding) MIDI generation, and an interactive piano for scale selection.

 ## Funding 💖

 If you find `linuxwave` and/or other projects on my [GitHub profile](https://github.com/orhun) useful, consider supporting me on [GitHub Sponsors](https://github.com/sponsors/orhun) or [becoming a patron](https://www.patreon.com/join/orhunp)!